randybias/cloudscaling.com/blog/cloud-computing/_posts/2016-10-14-my-last-day-at-emc.markdown

 More recently, the Cloudscalers were at the heart of the Dell EMC VxRack Neutrino product, which is a greatly under-appreciated part of the Dell EMC portfolio.
 I hope that it ultimately succeeds in the market place.

-The list of Cloudscalers to thank is much to long and there were several generations.
+The list of Cloudscalers to thank is much too long and there were several generations.
 You all know who you are and that I will always regard your willingness to follow my and Adam's leadership as a blessing and foundational to our success.

 I also want to thank a bunch of fabulous people at EMC who supported my mission there.
 In particular, CJ Desai, my boss, for making sure I had what I needed to succeed and Josh Bernstein, who was primary partner in crime while here.
 Blake McConnell also for being there to hear my gripes when I had them and giving me straight feedback.
 I also had a great bunch of peers who were incredibly helpful including Manuvir Das, Boaz Palgi, Dan Dougherty, Doug Bowers, and many others.